oxixes/nintendo-wiki/Pia-Protocol.md

 Let's say the session timer of A is at 234 when A sends a packet to B. It takes 2 milliseconds until the packet arrives at B. B receives 234 from A even though the session timer of A is now at 236.
 10 milliseconds later, B sends a packet to A with 244 (234 + 10) in the RTT timer field.
 Again, it takes 2 milliseconds until the packet arrives at A. At this point, the session timer of A is at 248, but it receives 244 in the RTT timer field, so it knows that it takes 4 milliseconds for a packet to travel back and forth between A and B.

 ![](https://www.dropbox.com/s/4fbobmcugbbokr3/rtt.png?raw=1)

+### Footer
+The footer is only in LDN mode when a packet is sent to more than one console.
+It contains the [variable id] of all receiving consoles.

 ## Messages
 This part of the packet may be [encrypted](#encryption).
 A packet may contain more than one message  (the number of messages is determined from the size of packet).